Find the Right Bed

 The DreamCloud mattress has stronger coils around the edge of the mattress to assist with edge support.
 Our testing sunk down on the mattress quite a bit when sitting on the edge, but he didn't feel unstable.

 Similarly, when laying right on the edge of the mattress, our tester felt pretty stable.
-Overall, we judged edge support to be solidly good.
+Overall, we judged edge support to be very good.

 Ease of Repositioning ( what’s this )

-Ease of movement was okay on the DreamCloud mattress according to our tester, but not as good as it might be on beds with less quilting on top and without memory foam.
-The deep channels and puffs on the cover created by the mattress's tufting do interfere very slightly with the ability to roll and change sleeping position, but unless you have an acute issue that makes movement difficult, we do not think most people will find movement too challenging.
+Ease of movement was excellent on the DreamCloud mattress according to our tester.
+Unless you have an acute issue that makes movement difficult, we do not think most people will find movement challenging.

 Green Features ( what’s this )